Apply for Ongoing Resourcing Scheme (ORS)

 A letter will be provided explaining the verifiers’ decision

-Form two: Early Childhood for very high needs forms (English only)
+Form 2: Early childhood for very high needs forms

-The Early Childhood application for very high needs forms are for children (from four years six months) who clearly have very high needs
+The early childhood application for very high needs forms are for children (from 4 years six months) who clearly have very high needs

 These forms are not for children who are already at school